AdobeDocs/pass.en/help/authentication/escalation-procedures.md

 ## Severity 1 Escalation Flows {#severity-1-escalation-flows}

-Severity 1 incidents may be initiated by either Adobe or an Adobe Pass authentication partner.
+Severity 1 incidents may be initiated by either Adobe or an Adobe Pass Authentication partner.
 The steps for each are presented below.

 ### Partner-initiated Flow {#partner-initiated-flow}